Luthiraa/luthiraa/README.md

 # 👋 Hi there, I'm Luthira Abeykoon
 ![Banner](banner.png)

-### I am a second-year ECE student at the University Of Toronto, interested in IoT, embedded systems, and automation.
+### I am a second-year ECE student at the University Of Toronto, interested in IoT, embedded systems, and data engineering.
 Connect with me on LinkedIn!
 <br>
 <br>